 Every angler has heard the old saying “big baits catch big fish” well there are times when smaller baits catch bigger fish and here is just one example of that.
-This article is about big catfish and namely the flathead.
-The flathead is a predator from birth and it is this predatory instinct that enables the flathead catfish to know its limits as far as energy expended vs nutrition gained.
-I learned about this while fly fishing in Alaska an old timer told me that the rainbow trout knows how much energy it will use to catch a certain meal and this is why you might think your fly is close enough but the trout won't even take a swipe.
-This is also true for other species and at certain times an easy meal means a smaller baitfish that might be a little easier to catch.
+This article is about big flathead catfish.
+The flathead is a predator from birth and it's this predatory instinct that enables the flathead catfish to know its limits of energy expended vs nutrition gained.
+I learned this while fly fishing in Alaska an old timer told me that the rainbow trout knows how much energy it will use to catch a certain meal and this is why you might think your fly is close enough, but the trout won't even take a swipe.
+This is also true for other species and at certain times an easy meal means a smaller baitfish that might be a little easier for a sluggish flathead to catch.

 Flathead catfish begin their spawning activity when the water temperature climbs to around 70 degrees.
 During the spawn, like other species, the flathead catfish does not eat.
 The male creates the bed for the female to lay her eggs and will ferociously protect the bed from anything that comes near.
 This is why in the spring bass anglers catch so many catfish on a jig because the male is protecting the bed and/or eggs.
 This lack of feeding not only creates a hungry post-spawn flathead but it also causes their digestive track to shrink.